specialized806/microsoft-365-docs/microsoft-365/frontline/shifts-connectors.md

 Frontline managers can do the following in UKG Pro WFM and Shifts:

 - Publish shifts and schedules and view them in UKG Pro WFM and Shifts.
-- Create, view, manage, and assign open shifts on Teams desktop and Teams web app.
-(Currently, managers can't view or assign open shifts in Shifts on Teams mobile.)
+- Create, view, manage, and assign open shifts and view in UKG Pro WFM and Shifts.
 - Create, edit, and delete time off and view in UKG Pro WFM and Shifts.
 - View and approve schedule requests from workers.
 - Set and update worker availability and view in UKG Pro WFM and Shifts.